-Gross margin as a percentage of revenue was 60.2% in the first quarter of 2003, as compared to 59.9% for the first quarter of 2002.
-This slight improvement in margin was due to reductions in our overall manufacturing costs.
+Gross margin as a percentage of revenue was 59.8% (restated) in the first quarter of 2003, or approximately flat as compared to the 59.9% gross margin percentage for the first quarter of 2002 as reductions in our overall manufacturing costs were offset by changes in product mix and declining average selling prices.
 Reductions in overall manufacturing costs resulted primarily from on-going yield improvements, migration of products to more advanced technologies and reductions in wafer and assembly costs.